idrissathiam01/dr-peterson-on-writing-notes/Dr-Peterson-On-Writing-Notes.md

 ### WHILE READING:
 	-Notice anything that catches your attention
-	-Try not to cop down notes word for word.
+	-Try not to copy down notes word for word.
 Summarize and give the audiobook timestamp or page number.
 		Ask yourself:  What did the excerpt mean?

 ### Create Outline:
-	-1 sentence for every 100 words (1 paragraph) NOTE: It is okay to use two paragraphs to address a single idea.
+	-One sentence for every 100 words (1 paragraph) NOTE: It is okay to use two paragraphs to address a single idea.

 ### What is the question you are seeking to answer?
 (Ask the LORD)